ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 Some of OPA's strenghts summed up:

 ### Policy Management
 OPA provides a simple and flexible policy language used by writing [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/){:target="_blank" rel="noopener noreferrer"}.  that allows organizations to define and manage policies across multiple cloud platforms.
 Policies can be created to enforce security controls, compliancy, and cost optimization rules.
 The policies can be customized to meet specific operational needs.
+These policies are available as code and can be managed like any other code, including automated testing(?) in an organisation.

 ### Automated Compliancy Enforcement

 OPA automates policy enforcement by integrating with various cloud platforms, such as AWS, Azure, and GCP.
 Once policies are defined, OPA can automatically enforce them in real-time, reducing the need for manual intervention.

-### Intergrations
+### Integrations

 OPA can integrate with various cloud native tools, including Kubernetes, Istio, and Envoy.
 This allows organizations to extend their policy management across various systems, making it easier to enforce policies across multiple platforms.